dlm397/Plasma-Data-Library/README.md

 ### Description
-> This is a personalized package, this will be updated.
+> Making a library of the common functions I use in processing plasma flux data.
+Hopefully it can be passed on to others after I upload my current progress and polish it.
+This will be updated.